Least squares after model selection in high-dimensional sparse models: Appendix: Proofs

-The second claim follows from the first by using $\lambda \lesssim \sqrt{n\log p}$ under Condition V, the specified conditions on the penalty level.
-The final bound follows by applying the relation that for any nonnegative numbers $a, b$, we have $\sqrt{ab}\leq (a+b)/2$. \end{proof}
+The second claim follows from the first by using $\lambda\lesssim \sqrt {n\log p}$ under Condition \textup{\hyperref[conv]{V}}, the specified conditions on the penalty level.
+The final bound follows by applying the relation that for any nonnegative numbers $a, b$, we have $\sqrt{ab}\leq(a+b)/2$. \end{pf*} \end{appendix}